maxusify/arona-bot-discord/README.md

-# drana-bot
+# Ishtar
-My personal discord bot.
+My discord bot assistan for managing my servers.

+There is a lot of work to do with it..